truera/trulens/docs/trulens_eval/contributing/design.md

 The instrumented versions of functions/methods record the inputs/outputs and some additional data (see [RecordAppCallMethod]trulens_eval.schema.record.RecordAppCallMethod]).
-As more than one instrumented call may take place as part of a app invokation, they are collected and returned together in the `calls` field of [Record][trulens_eval.schema.record.Record].
+As more than one instrumented call may take place as part of a app invocation, they are collected and returned together in the `calls` field of [Record][trulens_eval.schema.record.Record].